-Marketing Minutes with Miss Kemya is your daily dose of marketing tips and insights for solopreneurs and small business owners.
+Marketing Minutes with Miss Kemya is your weekly dose of marketing tips and insights for solopreneurs and small business owners.

 From blogging, to social media media, email marketing, and general entrepreneurial insights, tune in to keep up with the changing digital landscape.

 Tune in to hear Miss Kemya, Chief Marketing Sparkler at MarketingSparkler.com as she shares the what's, why's and how's of digital marketing, so you can stop wasting time and start being more productive with your marketing.